 Regular TV sitcom series roles followed throughout the 70’s and 80’s, most notably as Stockard Channing’s sister in “Just Friends”and co-starring with comedy legend Peter Cook in “The Two of Us.”
 The 1990’s started with Kennedy in a dramatic role portraying a slightly darker side of the affluent wasp type she had portrayed on sitcoms previously.
 As Queen-B Ruth Sloan on “Homefront,” she netted another American Television Critics nomination, this time as Best Supporting Actress in a Drama.
 In the 2000’s she recurred as CIA Director and House Minority Leader in HBO’s “The Brink” and “Veep,” respectively.

-Television roles 2022 included roles on Grace & Frankie , The Goldbergs , and In The Dark.
+Recent television roles included guest arcs on Grace & Frankie , The Goldbergs , and In The Dark.

 Kennedy ignited her acting career on stage opposite TV legend Sid Caesar in Neil Simon’s “Last Of The Red Hot Lovers,”along with Doris Roberts, who became a friend and mentor.